-Mixing with Spiced Rum isn’t something I do anymore.
+Mixing with Spiced Rum isn’t something I normally do.
 Not all spiced rums are bad, but unfortunately there’s too many terrible ones out there, confusing the Rum category and adding way too much sugar and additives for my liking.

-So when you find a Spiced Rum, and I mean a GOOD, quality Spiced Rum, cherish it, and there was no question in my mind that Hart and Son Spiced Rum would be used for this mix.
+So when you find a Spiced Rum, and I mean a GOOD, quality Spiced Rum, cherish it.
+There was no question in my mind that Hart and Son Spiced Rum would be used for this Halloween Rum Cocktail.
 That was probably the easiest decision I had to make for this cocktail.

 Why a Sweet Sherry?